chevron_left

 Slow‑Mo Stars: Sloths, Bears, and Chill Vibes

-The internet has decided that content focusing on slow-moving animals is its own oddly satisfying genre, and sloths and sloth bears are leading the lethargic charge.
-Brookfield Zoo Chicago’s sloth bears in particular move at their own pace, crunching through treats and investigating their habitat with deliberate care.
+The internet has fully embraced slow-moving animals as their own oddly satisfying genre—but here’s the twist: sloth bears never actually agreed to the “slow” branding.
+Their name is misleading like many others in the animal kingdom.
+It’s the sloth in Brookfield Zoo Chicago’s Tropic World in particular that moves at its own pace, crunching through treats and investigating its habitat with deliberate care.

 Don’t miss: